 - Skin scrapings/skin cytology: a swab of the skin checks for underlying skin infections

-- Complete blood cell count (CBC): a blood test which checks for underlying conditions
+- Complete blood cell count (CBC): a blood test that checks for underlying conditions

 - Antibiotics: to treat bacterial and fungal infections.
-You must give the medicine to your dog for as long as your veterinarian recommends in order to ensure the infection is completely cured
+You must give the medicine to your dog for as long as your veterinarian recommends to ensure the infection is completely cured

 - Topical treatments: moisturizers